 Every year, Adaptive Spirit executes the best cable networking event in the industry.
 We strive to unite Adaptive Spirit members with vendors and resources that enhance the outcome of their business dealings.
 We also share best industry practices with our high-level, educational panels during the weekend.
-It also serves to generate a large portion of the operating budget for the U.S. National Paralympic Ski Team each year.
-The event raises funds that directly benefit the remarkable athleticism and competitive spirit of the U.S. Paralympic Ski Team, allowing the organization to remain the top disabled ski team in the world.
+It also serves to generate a large portion of the operating budget for the U.S. National Paralympic Ski and Snowboard Team each year.
+The event raises funds that directly benefit the remarkable athleticism and competitive spirit of the U.S. National Paralympic Ski and Snowboard Team, allowing the organization to remain the top disabled ski team in the world.

 Absolutely!
 The U.S. National Paralympic Ski Team not only attends the event, but also actively participates in all of the weekend events.
 Their participation is especially noticeable during the Pre-Race Clinic, the Youth Race, and most importantly, at the Adult Race, where the athletes provide invaluable skiing tips to their competing race teams.
 In addition, each 4-person race team is assigned a member of the U.S. Paralympic Ski Team as the fifth crucial teammate.
 Throughout the event, attendees have an opportunity to meet and interact with these incredible athletes.
 Together, laughs are shared, stories are told and lasting friendships are created.
 The emotional bond formed between the athletes and Adaptive Spirit's participants is one of the main reasons this event continues to grow and flourish year after year.

 There are a variety of ways to become involved with Adaptive Spirit.
 In fact, your involvement is the key to our success!
 Beyond attending the event and meeting and interacting with the athletes directly, there are volunteer opportunities during the weekend, committee work that is done during the year that needs additional expertise and volunteer efforts, plus a number of sponsorship and contribution opportunities that you or your company may wish to try.